 Scholarships and Grants are considered "Gift" aid - no repayment is needed.
-Housing, meals, or transportation may be considered taxable.
+Housing, food, or transportation may be considered taxable.

 Scholarships

 Merit-Based Scholarships

-Scholarships from your school N/A
+Scholarships From Your School N/A

-Scholarships from your state N/A
+Scholarships From Your State N/A

-Other scholarships N/A
+Other Scholarships N/A

 Employer Paid Tuition Benefits N/A

-School-paid tuition benefits N/A
+School-Paid Tuition Benefits N/A

-Tuition remission/waiver N/A
+Tuition Remission/Waiver N/A

 Total Scholarships N/A / yr

 Grants

 Need-Based Grant Aid

 Institutional Grants N/A

 State Grants N/A

 Scholarships for Disadvantaged Students N/A

-Other forms of grant aid N/A
+Other Forms of Grant Aid N/A

 Total Grants N/A / yr

 VA Education Benefits

 VA Education Benefits N/A / yr

 College Costs You Will Be Required to Pay

-Net Price To You (Total cost of attendance minus total grants and total scholarships) \$54492 / уг
+Net Price To You Total cost of attendance minus total grants and total scholarships \$57,100 / yr